mhagiwara/book-reviews/work.md

         -
     - Chapter 19
         - Write a blog to market yourself.
 Blog should be your home base.
 Great example: http://www.smartpassiveincome.com/
+    - Chapter 20
+        - What is the central message that represents your 'brand?'
+Consistency is the key.
     - Chapter 26
         - Don't be afraid to look like an idiot - do you even remember the last time someone 'biffed' it?
 Go out and do something that scares you.
+    - Chapter 27
+        - We all tend to learn best by doing and teaching.
+    - Chapter 28
+        - Reading a book cover to cover is better suited for reference, not learning.
+        - Learn, do, learn, teach (LDLT)
+    - Chapter 29
+        - Define success - set specific goals (e.g., not 'learn HTML' - but 'create your own website with resume using HTML5')
     - Chapter 36
         - Focus is key to productivity (think of a car running on a highway).
 Focus has its own kind of momentum.
 Get over the initial pain and discomfort.
 Survive first 5 or 10 minutes.
     - Chapter 37